data-community-of-practice/AI-Graph-Obsidian/tools/Week 10/reflection Llama 3.1 70B.md

 ## Introduction
 In the rapidly advancing field of AI language models, **Reflection Llama 3.1** emerges as a game-changing innovation.
 Released on **September 6, 2024**, this enhanced version of the **Llama 3.1 70B Instruct model** introduces a pioneering technique known as *reflection-tuning*.
 This new method enables the model to identify and correct its own errors, providing a level of precision and insight that outperforms earlier versions.

 In this article, we’ll explore the key aspects of **Reflection Llama 3.1**, including its unique features and how it compares to other top-tier AI models.
 We'll also guide you on how to start using this advanced model and what it could mean for the future of AI technology.
+However, this is controversial model and along with exploring highly successful models, reflecting on controversial models gives us idea about the work as well.

 ## What is Reflection Llama 3.1?
 **Reflection Llama 3.1** is built upon the robust framework of the **Llama 3.1 70B Instruct** model, but it introduces a unique *reflection-tuning* approach.
 Unlike conventional models, this capability allows Reflection Llama to assess its own thought process, correct mistakes, and deliver a more accurate final response.
 Here’s a closer look at the model’s workflow: